-A healthy period typically last between 3-8 days, with a heavier flow the first two days that gets increasingly lighter.
+A healthy period typically lasts between 3-8 days, with a heavier flow the first two days that increasingly becomes lighter.

 Women with healthy periods may also experience limited spotting, cramps that ache but can be controlled by over-the-counter pain medications, and/or bloating that goes away once your period is over.